|

 How do you convert coulomb to microcoulomb?

-To convert coulomb to microcoulomb, multiply the number of coulomb by 1000000, since one coulomb equals 1000000 microcoulomb.
+To convert coulomb to microcoulomb, multiply the number of coulomb by 1000000 as one coulomb equals 1000000 microcoulomb.

 How many microcoulomb are in one coulomb?